Rodolph Austin: Brann

 An attempt by Stoke City to bring Austin to the club failed in August 2008, when he was refused a work permit on appeal.
 Austin went on to sign a one-year loan deal with Brann, after an agreement was reached between Brann, Portmore United and Stoke.
 Stoke would have the option to buy the player until 1 February 2009, and if they opted not to buy the player, Brann would have the option to buy until 30 June.

 Austin made his Brann debut in the 1–3 defeat against Bodø/Glimt on 31 August 2008, coming on as a substitute in the last 20 minutes.
 He debuted in European competition three weeks later with a 2–0 win against Deportivo de La Coruña in the UEFA Cup.
-Stoke didn't activate their option because Austin couldn't get a work permit in England, and on 27 February 2009, Austin signed a four-year deal with Brann in a transfer worth £1,000,000.
+Stoke did not activate their option because Austin could not get a work permit in England, and on 27 February 2009, Austin signed a four-year deal with Brann in a transfer worth £1,000,000.

 In January 2011, Austin was subject to a bid from Queens Park Rangers under manager Neil Warnock after a trial spell at the club, however Brann rejected the bid.
 After playing 25 matches and scoring seven goals during the 2011 season, Austin won the SK Brann Player of the Season award.
 He also won the NISO Award as the best player in the 2011 Tippeligaen.

 On 13 July 2012, Austin was linked with a move to Leeds United, where Warnock was now in charge after being sacked by QPR in 2011, and Leeds were said to have had a £200,000 bid rejected.
 Austin revealed he was hoping the move would be completed, revealing that former Leeds player and former Brann teammate Eirik Bakke was a big influence on his desire to join the club.
 Austin scored a long range effort against Aalesund on 22 July to help earn SK Brann a 2–1 victory, with Austin picking up his 5th booking of the season and as a result a one match ban he revealed it would be his last game for the club.